|

 military service is mandatory, is the same as saying "I and my son".
 It

 is like saying "I committed this.
 Not they, not the state.
-I myself."
+I myself.
+Not

 And that, of course, is the hardest nutshell of them all.